MicrosoftDocs/dynamics365smb-docs/business-central/inventory-item-variants.md

 ---
-title: Manage Product Variants
+title: Manage product variants
 description: Learn how you can record products that are almost identical but vary in color, size, or material as item variants.
 author: brentholtorf
 ms.topic: conceptual
 ms.search.keywords: item, variant, finished good, component, raw material, assembly item, item substitution ms.search.form: 30, 5717, 31, 32, 346, 9091, 5718, 5716, 5720, 1384, 1383, 35, 5404, 1378, 5719
-ms.date: 09/26/2022
+ms.date: 04/15/2024
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# Manage Product Variants
+# Manage product variants

 Item variants are a great way to keep your list of products under control.
 For example, you have a large number of items that are almost identical and vary only in color.
 You can define each variant as a separate item.
 But you choose to set up one item and specify the various colors as variants of the item.